aws/karpenter-provider-aws/designs/carbon-aware.md

 *Author: [@JacobValdemar](https://github.com/JacobValdemar)*

 ## Context & Problem
-There is a growing concern about environmental sustainability within the context of Kubernetes cluster autoscaling.
-In multiple comments on [the proposal for moving Karpenter to CNCF](https://github.com/kubernetes/org/issues/4258), the move is backed because of opportunities within environmental sustainability.
+There is a growing concern about the environmental impact of Kubernetes clusters.
+Karpenter's opportunities within environmental sustainability is referenced multiple times in comments that back [`karpenter-core`'s move to CNCF](https://github.com/kubernetes/org/issues/4258).

-I'm currently working on my master's thesis in Computer Engineering (M.Sc.Eng) at Aarhus University located in Denmark.
-The objective of the thesis is to enable Karpenter to minimize carbon emissions from Kubernetes clusters that run on cloud infrastructure (focus is AWS).
+I'm currently working on my master's thesis in Computer Engineering (Master of Science in Engineering) at Aarhus University located in Denmark.
+The objective of the thesis is to enable Karpenter to minimize carbon emissions from Kubernetes clusters that run on cloud infrastructure (scoped to AWS).

 RFC: https://github.com/aws/karpenter/issues/4630